Two people sitting in a forest, taking a break with coffee and fruit.

-Sweden's nature is open to everyone thanks to the right of public access.
-It is a unique opportunity that means you can freely roam most natural areas, even in privately owned forests and lands.
-It is also based on the responsibility we all share to show respect for animals, nature, landowners, and fellow humans.
+Sweden’s natural landscapes are open to everyone thanks to the Right of Public Access.
+It is a unique opportunity that allows you to enjoy most natural areas freely, even on privately owned land.
+It also comes with a shared responsibility to show consideration for wildlife, nature, landowners and other people.

 1. Always bring a bag

-Make sure to bring a bag where you can collect all the trash from your trip and take it home to dispose of it properly.
+Make sure to pack a bag where you can collect all your litter and take it home to dispose of properly.

 Reindeer and other wild animals can be disturbed if you get too close, so bring binoculars.